Landlords and tenants: update on current arrangements

-What should landlords and their tenants do if they believe they will be unable to meet rent payments?
-Kreston Reeves offers three pieces of advice.
+So, what should landlords and their tenants do if they believe they will be unable to continue to meet their rent payments?

 A long-standing tenant with a strong rental covenant is an asset to a landlord.
 It seems counter intuitive that they would want to evict a such a tenant, particularly if they know that the business holds promise once more normal trading conditions return.
 Landlords will recognise that the current landscape does not lend itself to finding new tenants.